Psychological Safety at Work | All-in-One Guide with Expert Insights

-Take NHS staff for example, there is a direct correlation between patient wellbeing and the wellbeing of those who care for them.
-This should put psychological safety and employee wellbeing at the top of the priority list.
+Take NHS staff for example, there is a direct correlation between patient well-being and the well-being of those who care for them.
+This should put psychological safety and employee well-being at the top of the priority list.

 The public sector faces an increasingly tough environment where organisations are competing for limited fundings and resources while coping with policy and legislative changes.
-For employees to keep up, they need to be committed and motivated, which they won’t be if they are placed into an environment that makes them feel unsafe.
+For employees to keep up, they need to be committed and motivated, which they won’t be if they are placed in an environment that makes them feel unsafe.

 It’s not only about current employees either, but also about attracting new talent.
 Hayley Lewis commented on this: “People are now able to do their own research on organisations they’re thinking of applying to, such as looking on websites like Glass Door which can tell viewers which organisations are perceived as toxic and psychologically unsafe – ultimately making that organisation unlikely to attract and retain talent.”

 4 Benefits of Psychological Safety in the Workplace